 Over the last several months, we’ve learned quite a few intriguing details regarding the 2023 Ford F-150 Electric, which is scheduled to launch in mid-2022.
 We’ve also spied more than one prototype of the first-ever all-electric Ford F-150 out driving around in recent weeks, revealing even more details about the forthcoming pickup.
-And now, Ford Authority has learned from sources familiar with product plans that the F-150 Electric infotainment screens will be the same size as those offered in ICE-powered F-150 models.
+And now, Ford Authority has learned from sources familiar with product plans that the F-150 Electric infotainment screens will be offered in similar sizes as those currently used in ICE-powered F-150 models, albeit slightly larger.

-Presumably, that means the Ford F-150 Electric infotainment screens will be offered in the same standard 8-inch and optional 12-inch sizes currently available in the 2021 Ford F-150, running the latest SYNC 4 operating system.
+Presumably, that means the Ford F-150 Electric infotainment screens will be a bit bigger than the standard 8-inch and optional 12-inch sizes currently available in the 2021 Ford F-150, running the latest SYNC 4 operating system.
 Like the current F-150, those screens will sport a landscape orientation.

 This news is certainly significant when we consider that the also-all-electric Ford Mustang Mach-E features a massive 15.5-inch infotainment screen that represents a radical departure from traditional screens.
 Regardless, Ford seems to be taking a bit of an ad-hoc approach to infotainment screens these days, using different sizes and orientations for the 2022 Ford Expedition and Lincoln Navigator, as well as the Chinese and North American Ford Edge, so this could certainly change.